PAMunb/benchmark/README.md

 ```
 benchmark.sh script <script_name>
 ```

+## Running the benchmark using command line arguments

 To run all contracts available, run the following command passing the duration, type of fuzzing, and repetition times: